THE CSP APPROACH

 The mission of the Community Safety Partnership Bureau is to use community relationship strategies to strengthen trust between law enforcement and the community.
 The development of long-term relationships, enhanced community capacity, and community partnering lead to decreased crime and improved community perception of safety.

-It is the vision of the Community Safety Partnership Bureau for the communities in and around the CSP Neighborhood Engagement Areas to sustain long-term community development and to maintain safe, thriving and healthy communities.
+It is the vision of the Community Safety Partnership Bureau for the communities in and around the CSP Neighborhood Engagement Areas (NEAs) to sustain long-term community development and to maintain safe, thriving, and healthy communities.
 It is our belief that all families should live in peace, feel safe in their surroundings, and experience a healthy quality of life.

 Community Safety Partnership officers collaborate with stakeholders to host meetings where participants act as equal partners in evaluating and creating responses to crime trends and quality of life issues.
 The officers also participate in less formal community events and celebrations.
-Other important aspects of community engagement include job readiness programs for adults, resident volunteer programs and even traditional footheats, which allow officers to have direct interaction and engage community members in conversation that leads to relationship building.
+Other important aspects of community engagement include job readiness programs for adults, resident volunteer programs, and even traditional footbeats, which allow officers to have direct interaction and engage community members in conversation that leads to relationship building.

 Community Safety Partnership officers collaborate with existing community-based organizations, individual schools, philanthropic groups, the Housing Authority of the City of Los Angeles (HACLA), and gang interventionists via the Mayor's Office of Gang Reduction and Youth Development (GRYD) to offer a variety of programs designed to reach every member of the community, from youth to seniors.
 These programs have helped to reduce gang membership and delinquency, as well as provide avenues for employment and personal development.
 Further, these programs provide officers with meaningful opportunities to demonstrate compassion and change the trajectory of community members' lives.